kendallwen/Mouse_Driver/README.md

 ```
 cat /proc/bus/input/devices
 ```
 All files will be stored in the /dev/input/ directory and the mouse file will include the handler mouse and the keyboard file will include the handler kbd.
+Make sure to use the keyboard file with the lowest event number.

 ### Setting Mouse Buttons